meese-os/meeseOS/README.md

 - See if I can break up the long list of social icons, it's too much
 - Fix the titles lookily choppily inserted
 - Make the stars and date break lines instead of pinching together
+- Limit testimonials and include a `Load More` button